-On the regression front, the quantile consistency results obtained so far were limited to only low-dimension regression setting.
-This builds a strong motivation to explore a high-dimensional regression setting as this would allow us to incorporate several predictors that better explains the variability in the data.
+On the regression front, the quantile consistency results obtained so far were limited to only a low-dimension regression setting.
+This builds a strong motivation to explore a high-dimensional regression setting as this would allow us to incorporate several predictors that better explain the variability in the data.
 In particular, we put a special focus on the scenario where the number of predictors grows much faster than the sample size ($\log p=o(n)$).
-Using the popular LASSO estimator, we were able to provide theoretical guarantees for these p.i.'s.
+Using the popular LASSO estimator, we were able to provide theoretical guarantees for these PIs.
 One interesting contribution of this paper is how our consistency rates explicitly depict the price of having short or long-range dependence and lighter or heavier tails.
-We also show sharp consistency results for stochastic design in the high-dimensional regime.
-Thus on one hand, this paper advances the theory of future-aggregated prediction by enlarging the scope of time-series; at the same time it allows for many covariates in a high-dimensional regression setting.
-In particular, this paper can be seen to provide some theoretical justification how a simple LASSO based prediction routine can sustain such general time-series dependence.
+We also show sharp consistency results for stochastic design in the high-dimensional regime which can be seen as a contribution that is important on its own.
+Thus on one hand, this paper advances the theory of future-aggregated prediction by enlarging the scope of time-series; at the same time, it allows for many covariates in a high-dimensional regression setting.
+In particular, this paper can be seen to provide some theoretical justification for how a simple LASSO-based prediction routine can sustain such general time-series dependence.

-Besides the theoretical contributions, we tackle the practical validity of p.i.'s in the scenario of long-horizon forecasting with only a relatively short-sample.
-One new discovery was that the original quantile-based p.i.'s fail when the length of time-horizon to be aggregated for forecasting grows compared to the length of the past data.
+Besides the theoretical contributions, we tackle the practical validity of PIs in the scenario of long-horizon forecasting with only a relatively short sample.
+One new discovery was that the original quantile-based PIs fail when the length of time-horizon to be aggregated for forecasting grows compared to the length of the past data.
 In light of this shortcoming, we employ a bootstrap-assisted step to improve the out-of-sample coverage probability.
-Apart from a conjectural viewpoint justifying our bootstrap procedure, these simulation results support our choice of p.i.'s for the final out-of-sample experiment using real-world data on hourly electricity prices.
+Apart from a conjectural viewpoint justifying our bootstrap procedure, these simulation results support our choice of PIs for the final out-of-sample experiment using real-world data on hourly electricity prices.